mackcross/prelim_umami/umami_receptor_runs/TAS1R3_analysis/README.md

 Only the species available on ensemble.org were considered.

 # PHYLOGENETIC TREE
-On February 9th, 2023, the aligned TAS1R3 DNA sequences were opened in TextWrangler then copied into RAxML (RAXMLv1.0.0, https://raxml-ng.vital-it.ch/#/).
-The sequences were pasted into the sequence alignment box.
-No constraint tree was selected.

-The following settings were selected for the evolutionary model:
-Unpartitioned model
-Datatype: DNA
-Substitution matrix: GTR
-Stationary bse frequences: ML estimate
-Proportion of invariant sites: not selected
-Among-site rate heterogeneity: GAMMA
-Number of rate categories: 4
-GAMMA category rates: mean
-Ascertainment bias correction: none

-The following settings were selected for the analysis:
-ML tree search: selected
-Optimize: selected topology, branch lengths AND model
-Parsimony: 10 trees
-Random: 10 trees
-No newick format tree was used.

-The following settings were selected for the bootstraping:
-Number of replicates: fixed
-Number of replicates: 100

-As only 100 replicates were allowed, these exact settings were repeated 5 times.
-The subsequent output was unclear with unlikely bootstrap values.
-It was determined to attempt another program.

-# PHYLOGENETIC TREE 2
 The DNA sequence alignments were converted to .nexus file format and input into PAUP (Version 4.0a (build 169)) on February 9, 2023.